flyteorg/flyte/flytectl/docs/source/gen/flytectl_get_task-resource-attribute.rst

 Write the task resource attributes to a file.
 If there are no task resource attributes, a file would be populated with the basic data.
-Here the command gets task resource attributes and writes the config file to tra.yaml e.g. :  content of tra.yaml
+Here, the config file is written to tra.yaml, e.g., content of tra.yaml:

 ::